Tag: Mental health

 “The present moment is filled with joy and happiness.
 If you are attentive, you will see it.”
 Thich Nhat Hanh, Peace Is Every Step: The Path of Mindfulness in Everyday Life

+Simple mindfulness practices for daily life.
 I hope you find some of these ideas useful.
-The more we can relax and explore our true nature, the more we will get out of every aspect of life.
+The more we can relax and explore our true nature, the more we will get from every aspect of life.

 Be present as much as possible.